jonfleet/Tetris/README.md

-This is a game of Tetris I created from the Tetris Tutorial on FreeCodeCamps' Youtube page to help me better understand javascript in the browser.
+Created from the Tetris Tutorial on FreeCodeCamps' Youtube page to help me better understand javascript in the browser.

 Additional features: